 Interior Design by Maria Killam

-It’s Cloverdale Rice paper which is a greige.
-Not a true white or even an off-white, which are both in the realm of art-gallery-white.
+It’s Cloverdale Rice Paper, which is a greige.
+It’s not a true white or even an off-white, which are both in the realm of art gallery white – a white that is often too stark and bright for most interiors.

 There’s a lot of confusion about greige in the world of interior design.

-Since grey is either Green Grey, Blue Grey or Violet Grey (below), there are a lot of designers calling any grey that’s in the realm of Green Grey, A GREIGE, whether it’s dark or light, because it appears as a warm grey, or at times could even be interpreted as grey and beige TOGETHER.
+Since grey is either Green Grey, Blue Grey or Violet Grey (below), there are a lot of designers calling any grey that’s in the realm of Green Grey, a GREIGE.
+They are labeling greige whether it’s dark or light, because it appears as a warm grey, or because at times it appears to look like grey and beige TOGETHER.

 They call it greige because it’s not as OBVIOUSLY grey as a blue grey.

-Because everyone is looking for light, bright and white right now, they are worried that the range of complex and versatile, almost white colours that I call greige, are going to somehow look too beige or like a trendy gray on their walls.
+Because everyone is looking for light, bright and white right now, they are worried that the range of complex and versatile (aka almost white colours that I call greige) are going to somehow look too beige or like a trendy gray on their walls.

 But I’m here to tell you that whiter paint does not make a pretty room.
 STYLING is what makes a pretty room and not every house is cut out to be WHITE.
 In most houses, some kind of super pale greige is a much softer and more versatile choice for a fresh and current look.

-Okay and here’s the number one mistake that new decorators make:
+Okay and here’s the BIGGEST mistake that new decorators make:

-I promise you, it does, you just don’t know what to look for and that’s why you (or your spouse) have declared that it just doesn’t exist.
+I promise you, it does exist, you just don’t know what to look for and that’s why you (or your spouse) have declared that it just doesn’t exist.

-Or, maybe it does, but not for the price you’re willing to pay.
+Or, perhaps it does exist, but not for the price you’re willing to pay for it.

-We know the search terms, we know what the name of that elusive chair is, and we can find it for you.
+Professional decorators and designers know the search terms.
+We know what the name of that elusive chair is or what colour of accent chair works with your decor… and we can find it for you.

-Okay, here’s my list, I know there’s a lot more.
-You are welcome to post more in the comments!
+Okay, so that’s my list of mistakes I see new decorators make all of the time.
+I know there’s a lot more.
+You are welcome to post more new decorator mistakes in the comments!
+I’d love to hear your thoughts.

 I’m excited, my SOLD OUT Vancouver event starts Wednesday!
 There’s still seats left in Dallas, Charleston and my second Vancouver course this Fall, register here.